The only thing better than loaded nachos are Pulled Pork Nachos! With a few tricks, you can have this appetizer on your table in minutes!

 - 1 lime cut into wedges

-- sour cream and guacamole for serving
+- sour cream for serving

-Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.

-Start heating Carnitas according to package directions.
+- Start heating Carnitas according to package directions.

-Shred warm Carnitas, discarding any fat as you go.
+- Shred warm Carnitas, discarding any fat as you go.
 Add Carnitas to the top of the nachos and then sprinkle with remaining cheese.

-Bake 8-10 minutes or until cheese is completely melted.
+- Bake 8-10 minutes or until cheese is completely melted.
 While nachos are cooking, prepare fresh toppings.

-Once nachos are finished baking, sprinkle with cilantro, onions, tomatoes, lime wedges, sour cream and guacamole.
+- Once nachos are finished baking, sprinkle with cilantro, onions, tomatoes, lime wedges, sour cream, and guacamole.
 Serve immediately.